-Recommended Preparation: BOT 096, 097, 100 and 116 or equivalent, and ENGL 098R or ESL 105 or equivalent reading level
+Recommended Preparation: BOT 096, 097, 100, 116 or equivalent with a grade of "C" or better or "CR", ENGL 098R or ESL 105 or equivalent reading level

 First in a three-level course sequence designed to give students thorough coverage of most features of Microsoft Access.
 Students who complete all three levels will be prepared to take the Microsoft Office User Specialist (MOUS) certification examination or similar examinations.
-Students wishing less comprehensive coverage of Access should consider enrolling in BOT 116
+Students wishing less comprehensive coverage of Access should consider enrolling in BOT 116.